Shu (kingdom): Conquest by Qin in 316 BC

-About 356–338 BCE Shang Yang strengthened the Qin state by centralizing it.
-In 337 BCE Shu emissaries congratulated King Huiwen of Qin on his accession.
+About 356–338 BC Shang Yang strengthened the Qin state by centralizing it.
+In 337 BC Shu emissaries congratulated King Huiwen of Qin on his accession.
 At about this time the Stone Cattle Road was built over the mountains to connect Qin and Shu.
-About 316 BCE the Marquis of Zu, who held part of the Stone Cattle Road, became involved with Ba and quarreled with his brother, the twelfth Kaiming King.
+About 316 BC the Marquis of Zu, who held part of the Stone Cattle Road, became involved with Ba and quarreled with his brother, the twelfth Kaiming King.
 The Marquis was defeated and fled to Ba and then to Qin.
 Zhang Yi proposed that Qin should ignore these barbarians and continue its eastward expansion onto the central plain.
 Sima Cuo proposed that Qin should use its superior army to annex Shu, develop its resources and use the added strength for a later attack eastward.
 Sima Cuo's proposal was accepted and both advisors were sent south as generals.
 The two armies met near Jaimeng on the Jialing River in Ba territory.
 The Kaiming king lost several battles and withdrew southward to Wuyang where he was captured and killed.
 Qin then turned on its allies and annexed Ba.

 Qin and Han rule

-In 314 BCE the late Kaiming king's son was appointed Marquis Yaotong of Shu to rule in conjunction with a Qin governor.
-In 311 BCE an official named Chen Zhuang revolted and killed Yaotong.
+In 314 BC the late Kaiming king's son was appointed Marquis Yaotong of Shu to rule in conjunction with a Qin governor.
+In 311 BC an official named Chen Zhuang revolted and killed Yaotong.
 Sima Cuo and Zhang Yi again invaded Sichuan and killed Chen Zhuang.
 Another Kaiming called Hui was made Marquis.
-In 301 BCE he was involved in an intrigue and chose suicide when confronted with Sima Cuo's army.
-His son, Wan, the last Kaiming marquis, reigned from 300 until 285 BCE when he was put to death.
+In 301 BC he was involved in an intrigue and chose suicide when confronted with Sima Cuo's army.
+His son, Wan, the last Kaiming marquis, reigned from 300 until 285 BC when he was put to death.
 (Some say that An Dương Vương in Vietnamese history was a member of the Kaiming family who led his people southward.)

 The conquest had more than doubled Qin's territory and gave it an area safe from the other states except Chu, but the land had to be developed before its taxes could be converted into military strength.
 Shu was made a "jun" or commandery and became a testing ground for this type of administration.
 Chengdu was surrounded by an enormous wall.
 Land was redistributed and divided into rectangular plots.
 Tens of thousands of colonists were brought in from the north.
 Many were convicts or people displaced by the wars further north.
 They were marched south in columns supervised by Qin officials.
 The great Dujiangyan Irrigation System was begun to divert the Min River east to the Chengdu Plain.
 Qin intervention in Ba was less extensive, apparently to avoid alienating a warlike people on the border of Chu.